AnthonyRansom/Amazon_Vine_Analysis/README.md

 ### Additional Analysis

-An additional analysis can be done to run the analysis only on verified purchases to filter out an false positive/negative reviews done by the general public who have not purchased the product being reviewed.
+An additional analysis can be done to run the analysis only on verified purchases to filter out any false positive/negative reviews done by the general public who have not purchased the product being reviewed to further support this analysis.